JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 subpackages, files with the `org.example.kotlin` package should be placed directly under the source root, and files in `org.example.kotlin.foo.bar` should be in the `foo/bar` subdirectory of the source root.

-In mixed-language projects, Kotlin source files should reside in the same source root as the Java source files, and follow the same directory structure: each file should be stored in the directory corresponding to each package statement.
+In JVM projects where Kotlin is used together with Java, Kotlin source files should reside in the same source root as the Java source files, and follow the same directory structure: each file should be stored in the directory corresponding to each package statement.